Frequently Asked Questions

 Yes.
 It is limited to one support individual (family, friend, etc.).
 Witnesses or extra parties to the investigation are discouraged from participating as a support individual.
 Please note that support individuals are not able to speak on your behalf or actively participate in the interview process.

 Yes.
-You may bring an attorney; however, your attorney is not able to speak on your behalf or actively participate in the interview process.
+You may bring an attorney or union representative; however, they are not able to speak on your behalf or actively participate in the interview process.

 What happens during an investigation?